 We have left the information below up for reference, but are no longer distributing Dignity Kits.

-We provide women and girls living in difficult situations in Amsterdam with Dignity Kits: sets with the most basic of toiletries.
-Dignity Kits contain essentials such as a toothbrush, toothpaste, soap, shampoo and menstrual products.
+From 2019 to 2023, we provided people, mostly women and girls, living in difficult situations in Amsterdam with Dignity Kits: kits with menstrual products and the most basic of toiletries, such as a toothbrush, toothpaste, soap and shampoo.

 Why are these kits necessary?

-It is why we want to provide Dignity Kits, containing these products.
 Help us meet this most basic of human needs in Amsterdam.
-Make a tangible difference in a woman or girl’s life today.
+Make a tangible difference in a person’s life today.